nickoppen/piholeLogAnalyser-/README.md

 - include -pthread as a dependency in linker options

 ## To Run
-- Copy grok-patterns (pre-made custom patterns) to the executable's directory
+- Copy [grok-patterns](http://grokconstructor.appspot.com/groklib/grok-patterns) file to the program directory

 # PiholeLogAnalyser++
 An interpreter/loader for pihole log files.
 Output is stored in a MariaDB database.